 Much is once again at stake, just as it was in 1985.
 The World Surf League, which owns the Surf Ranch, views this pool and its technology as a way to control the vagaries of the ocean and design a viewing experience pleasing to a broader audience (the hazards of this approach became clear during a competition on May 5 when the wave machine shut down for 56 minutes due to “maintenance” and “technical issues.”)
 The league wants to build these pools across the U.S. (one is already underway in West Palm Beach, Fla) and around the world (the WSL’s goal is to integrate a pool into the 2020 summer Olympics in Japan).

-“Stadium surfing,” said WSL Chief Executive Sophie Goldschmidt at a Surf Ranch press conference Friday.
+“Stadium surfing,” said WSL Chief Executive Sophie Goldschmidt at a Surf Ranch press conference in early May.
 “Who would have thought?”

 We spoke to many people who were at the Allentown event in 1985, some of whom are among the lucky few who have tried Slater’s wave.
 They say the technology has finally caught up with the vision of 1985.
 It’s clear, they say, that Lemoore would not have happened if not for the carnival of Allentown.
 Slater has provided Allentown – and those who conceived it – with new relevance.